aysenuraydin/WorkGrid/README.md

 - **🔌 Modular Solutions:** 1-click install and activation of business modules such as CRM, ERP, E-Commerce, and Appointment systems.
 - **🎨 Dynamic Layout Customization:** Professional user interfaces that users can personalize according to their own workflows (Readonly, Hidden, Required inputs, custom grid sizing like `col-md-6`).
 - **Enterprise Multi-Tenancy:** Hundreds of distinct clients using the system with complete isolation, personalized CNAMEs, and independent workspaces.
+- **🤖 NLP / AI Schema Generation:** Users can intuitively describe the system they want via natural language.
+The AI engine parses these requests and instantly auto-generates the necessary relational tables, columns, and form UIs.
+- **👁️ OpenCV Document Parsing:** Automated image processing capabilities.
+Upload an invoice or document photo, and the system automatically extracts the text and maps it into your GridBase tables dynamically.

 ---